 • Extending your air conditioner’s lifetime

-A dirty air filter can reduce airflow, make the coil very cold and freeze it.
+A dirty air filter can reduce airflow, make the coil extremely cold and cause it to freeze.
 As the coil melts, it can overwhelm the drain pan.
-We suggest inspecting your air filter if you haven’t replaced it lately and your air conditioner is leaking water indoors.
+We suggest checking your air filter if you haven’t changed it lately and your air conditioner is leaking water indoors.

-If this doesn’t resolve the problem, your drain pan may be rusty or have a broken condensate pump.
-Replacing your pan or pump requires a professional, so call us at 602-971-0567 for help.
+If this doesn’t fix the issue, your drain pan might be rusty or have a broken condensate pump.
+Getting a new pan or pump requires a pro, so contact us at 602-971-0567 for assistance.

-Your air conditioner needs coolant to transfer heat.
-If your air conditioner was installed before 2011, it probably has R-22 Freon.
-As time passes, chemicals in Freon can eat through metal and cause leaks.
+Your air conditioner needs coolant to move heat.
+If your air conditioner was put in before 2011, it probably has R-22 Freon.
+Over time, chemicals in Freon can eat through metal and create leaks.

 • Frozen evaporator coil

-Freon is hazardous to your health if handled improperly, so you’ll need an HVAC professional like Integrity AC & Heating LLC to repair an air conditioner coolant leak.
-In most situations, it may just be better to request air conditioning installation since Freon is expensive.
-Production of this coolant was stopped in 2020 because of its damaging effects on the ozone layer.
+Freon is hazardous to your health if handled improperly, so you’ll want an HVAC pro like Integrity AC & Heating LLC to repair an air conditioner coolant leak.
+In most instances, it might just be better to request air conditioning installation since Freon is costly.
+Production of this coolant was stopped in 2020 due to its harmful effects on the ozone layer.
 As a result, only limited recycled quantities are available.

-Trust Integrity AC & Heating LLC for Repairing Your Air Conditioner Leaks
+Trust Integrity AC & Heating LLC to Repair Your Leaky Air Conditioner

-When it comes to air conditioning repair in Phoenix, turn to the company your neighbors and friends trust.
-We’ve been known for our fast, friendly and affordable services since {year}.
-Contact us at 602-971-0567 to schedule your appointment now!
+When it comes to air conditioning repair in Phoenix, turn to the company your neighbors and friends depend on.
+We’ve been known for our quick, friendly and reasonable services since {year}.
+Contact us at 602-971-0567 to schedule your appointment today!